 In the campaigns of the 1980s, we raced a series of races (usually 16 races per year), awarding points to the top finishers as did the real Formula One.
 At the end of the year, the driver with the most points was the "Speed Circuit Champion" and was awarded a small engraved trophy.
 We also awarded a team championship, as well as elected a driver as the recipient of the "Tom Kane Memorial Award" to the most sportsmanlike driver of the year.
+We had only an individual champion and the most sportsmanlike driver awards for the 2017 and 2018 seasons, but beginning in 2019 we will also awarded a team championship award.

 Want to check out the CFR rules before coming to a race?
 Download the CFR rules from the designer's website.
 If you ever played our old Advanced Speed Circuit rules, you will find the CFR rules very similar.
 If you have never played either racing game, the basic idea is that you plot how fast you want your car to go on each turn.
 For each multiple of 20 mph, your car moves one space on the track.
 So, if you plotted a speed of 120 mph, your car would move 6 spaces on the track.
 You of course want to go as fast as possible on the straight parts of the track, but your car is constrained by its acceleration and top speed ratings.
 There are also speed limits in the corners, so you must either slow down (also constrained by your car's deceleration rating) to the speed limit, or else use "wear points" (which simulate using up your brakes and tires) and/or roll dice to take a chance of possibly spinning or else crashing out of the race.
 The basic system is very easy to learn, although you will need to learn the nuances of the game to get really good at it.